lubeskih/enigma-emulator/docs/EOFM.md

 The receiver of the message had only to set up the machine in exactly the same way as the sender, and feed in the cipher-text, to recover the plain-text.

-That being said, the machine had only mechanised the basic operations of substitution and adding on, in such a way that a more complex system came within practical grasp.
+That being said, the machine had only mechanized the basic operations of substitution and adding on, in such a way that a more complex system came within practical grasp.
 The Enigma did nothing that could not have been done by the looking up of tables in books, but enabled the work to be done more quickly and accurately.

 In all cipher systems one assumes that the message has been intercepted.
 The objective is then to make it impossible, or at any rate very difficult and time-consuming, for the interceptor to decrypt the message.
 The ciphers it produced were supposed to be unbreakable even by someone in possession of the machine.